calhinchcliffe/calhinchcliffe/README.md

 [Classifying Practices in Privacy Policy Text](https://github.com/calhinchcliffe/nlp_privacy_policies) (Data Science, NLP)

-I'll add to my portfolio as I work on more projects.
+I'll add to my portfolio as I work on more things.

+You'll find more information about me on my [LinkedIn](https://www.linkedin.com/in/callumhinchcliffe/).
+Please reach out if you'd like to say hi!

 <!--
 **calhinchcliffe/calhinchcliffe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.